-- May be set to change shader behavior (diffuse color, matrix, ...) - May be allocated in blocks, stored in a uniform buffer (on the GPU) - glGetUniformLocation(program, name) - Returns the uniform slot used for a specific named shader variable - glUniform(location, ...) - Changes that parameter value
+- May be set to change shader behavior (diffuse color, matrix, ...) - May be allocated in blocks, stored in a uniform buffer (on the GPU) - glGetUniformLocation(program, variable-name) - Returns the uniform slot used for a specific named shader variable - glUniform\(location, ...) - Changes that parameter value

-• Per-vertex data can be sent to a program by:
+Per-vertex attributes can be sent to a program

-- Applications do not necessarily know the shader in advance - glGetActiveAttribute(program, index, ...) - Returns information about the attribute at given index - Name, type, size of the specified attribute at "index" - glGetAttribLocation(program, name) - Returns the slot used for a specific named shader variable - For sending vertex data to the shader through glVertexAttribPointer() - glBindAttribLocation(program, index, name) - Assigns the given index to the named attribute - Used by next linking process. - Binding of names to locations can also be specified in shader code uniform float specIntensity; uniform vec4 specColor; uniform vec4 colors[3];
+- Applications do not necessarily know the shader in advance - glGetActiveAttribute(program, index, ...) - Returns information about the attribute at given index - Name, type, size of the specified attribute at "index" - glGetAttribLocation(program, name) - Returns the slot used for a specific named shader variable - For sending vertex data to the shader through glVertexAttribPointer() - Binding of names to locations can be specified in shader code - glBindAttribLocation(program, index, name) - Alternative: Assigns the given index to the named attribute - Used by next linking process.